 Overview

-This page outlines ongoing concerns about the lack of transparency with which the Amtrak Board of Directors (the “Amtrak Board” or “Board”) conducts its business.
+This page outlines ongoing concerns about the lack of transparency in how the Amtrak Board of Directors (the “Amtrak Board” or “Board”) conducts its business.

-In parallel, the Amtrak Board adopted a resolution in December 2024 with that would increase transparency, to some degree.
-The resolution included commitments to allow the public to observe meetings of the Board, and to publish key materials, such as agendas and vote results, on a new public-facing Board webpage.
+In parallel, the Amtrak Board adopted a resolution in December 2024 that would increase transparency to some degree.
+The resolution included commitments to allow the public to observe Board meetings and to publish key materials, such as agendas and vote results, on a new public-facing Board webpage.

 Shortly thereafter, in June 2025, Amtrak launched a redesigned Board of Directors webpage with additional information related to the Board’s work.